chaisemartinPackages/ApplicationData/README.md

 [Download Divorce-Wolfers-AER.dta](https://github.com/chaisemartinPackages/ApplicationData/raw/main/Divorce-Wolfers-AER.dta)

-Wolfers (2006) studies the effect of Unilateral Divorce Laws on divorce rates using a 1956-1998 panel of US States. de Chaisemartin and D'Haultfoeuille (2023b)
+Wolfers (2006) studies the effect of Unilateral Divorce Laws on divorce rates using a 1956-1998 panel of US States. de Chaisemartin and D'Haultfoeuille (2023b) use their data to test alternative estimators robust to heterogeneous effects.

 # References